liflab/beepbeep-3-book/markdown/advanced/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/WithTank.java#L33)

-A function processor that casts strings into numbers is connected to a tank, which itself is connected to a processor that computes a cumulative sum.
-This can be illustrated like this:
+A function processor casting strings into numbers is connected to a tank, which itself is connected to a processor that computes a cumulative sum.
+This can be illustrated as such:

 ![A chain of processors using a `Tank`.](WithTank.png)

 A telling sign that `Tank` is the true dual of `Pump`: note that the chain, this time, is open at both ends.
-This means we can push events from one end, and pull events from the other independently.
+This means that events can be pushed from one end, and pullled from the other independently.

 ``` java
 Pushable ps = to_number.getPushableInput();